davidbecker6081/jumpcloud-ui-assignment/DISCUSSION.md

 - Use 'MovieController' like in other assignment to make server requests
 - Test with sinon
 - Add ESLINT
+- Loading suspense should be a <Loading> component
+- Adding <ErrorBoundary> to catch errors, especially from API requests

 1. List the users in your JumpCloud organization.
 2. Create a new user.